 Running on a treadmill offers you many of the same options.
 In contrast, the only thing you can control while running outside is your speed.
 This is because your resistance is constant and is determined by your body weight, while your incline depends on the terrain you run on.

-Using an elliptical burns between eight and nine calories a minute, according to the American Council on Exercise.
-This is the equivalent to jogging at a pace of 11.50 minutes per mile.
-Running a mile at that pace will burn about 10 calories per minute.
-But, increasing speed and distance on the elliptical or using the upper arms can help you burn as many calories as you would running.
+Using an elliptical burns around 7 calories a minute if you weigh 185 pounds, according to Harvard Health Publishing.
+This is a little more than jogging at a pace of 12 minutes per mile.
+Running a mile at that pace will burn about 6 calories per minute.
+But, increasing speed and distance on the elliptical or using the upper arms can help you burn quite a few more calories as you would if running.

 Many people are drawn to the elliptical because it doesn't put pressure on the joints.
 Because the foot stays in contact with the pedal at all times, there is no impact.
 This is attractive to many runners who have worn out their knees from pounding on pavements over the years.

 The elliptical does not develop new muscle because it does not require the body to apply pressure while moving but, it does tone existing muscle.
 Running does develop muscle.
-Developing a pound of muscle burns an extra 30 to 50 calories a day, which over the course of a year burns between 4 and 5 lbs.
+Developing a pound of muscle burns an extra 30 to 50 calories a day, which over the course of a year burns between four and five lbs.